JustinSDK/dotSCAD/docs/lib-turtle2d.md

     - `"angle"` : Sets or gets the angle of a turtle.
 If you provide a turtle data and the angle, such as `turtle2d("angle", turtle, 45)`, it will sets the angle.
 Giving a turtle data only will return the angle.
     - `"pt"` : Sets or Gets `[x, y]` of a turtle.
 If you provide a turtle data and the coordinates, such as `turtle2d("pt", turtle, [10, 20])`, it will sets the coordinates.
 Giving a turtle data only will return the coordinates.
     - `"forward"` : Forwards a turtle.
 The command needs two arguments.
 The first one is a turtle data, and the second one is the length.
 For example, `turtle2d("forward", turtle, 100)`.
-    - `"forward"` : Turns a turtle.
+    - `"turn"` : Turns a turtle.
 The command needs two arguments.
 The first one is a turtle data, and the second one is the angle.
 For example, `turtle2d("turn", turtle, 180)`.

 ## Examples